|

 "We all struggle.
 Why?
 Because we try to control our fate.
-We make decisions and judgements.
-We worry about success and failure.

 In short, we attempt to sail our souls through the troubled waters of existence while keeping one eye on the compass of social demands and the other eye on the stars of chance.

 It's enough to make you cross-eyed.
 Is that any way to live?
 Yes, of course it is.